Amazon Business Analytics for AI Workflows

 Use it to decide whether keyword bids, placement multipliers, or targeting breadth are producing acceptable revenue efficiency.

-- Buy Box Percentage = share of page views where the listing owns the Buy Box.
+- Featured Offer percentage = share of page views where the listing owns the Buy Box.

 Use it to decide whether pricing, fulfillment method, or seller performance is reducing visibility before blaming ad execution.